lyh-18/TCVC-Temporally-Consistent-Video-Colorization/README.md

 ## Miscellaneous
 1. We also provide a script `eval_results.py` to help evaluate the results.
 2. To facilitate comparison, we also provide the output results of several methods and our method.
-Download link: [[Baidu Disk]]() (token: )
+Download link: [[Baidu Disk]]() (token: )  # to be updated

 ## Citation
 If you find our work is useful, please kindly cite it.